computationalabstraction/Avaran/README.md

 # Avaran
-Alluring Monads and Monad Transformers for Typescript
+Alluring Monads and Monad Transformers for Javascript